• Sarah Koskoff

 MOVEMENT

 Kyralesa Wiley is a writer, former professional dancer, and movement educator with over 30 years of experience in teaching, somatics, and embodied practice.
 She is the founder of River Pilates in Hudson, New York, a studio known for its thoughtful, individualized approach and its focus on the relationship between movement and the inner life.
-Her work blends Dance, classical Pilates, Yoga, and Tai Chi, guiding clients ranging from professional dancers to people recovering from injury to those seeking a more sustainable way of inhabiting their bodies.
+Her work blends dance, classical Pilates, yoga, and tai chi, guiding clients ranging from professional dancers to people recovering from injury to those seeking a more sustainable way of inhabiting their bodies.
 She has created and led wellness retreats in Italy, Spain, and the United States, designing immersive programs that combine movement, reflection, and rest.
 As a writer, she publishes The Listening Body, a Substack column that examines the body as a site of intuition, knowing, and story.
-She is currently at work on a novel about generational memory and the unseen threads that connect us.
+She is currently at work on a memoir about generational memory and the unseen threads that connect us.